User Tools

 The last part of this page gives more details for advanced users.

-The University of Geneva owns two HPC clusters or supercomputers : Baobab and Yggdrasil.
+The University of Geneva owns three HPC clusters or supercomputers : Baobab, Yggdrasil and Bamboo.

 Choose the right cluster for your work:

-• You can use both clusters, but try to stick to one of them.
+• You can use every clusters, but try to stick to one of them.

 • Use the cluster where the private partition you have access to is located.

-• If you need to access other servers not located in Astro, use Baobab to save bandwidth.
+• If you need to access other servers not located in Astro, use Baobab or Bamboo to save bandwidth.

 • As your data are stored locally on each cluster, avoid to use both clusters if this involves a lot of data moving between cluster.